 Online medical lab tech classes are typically part of certificate and associate degree programs in medical laboratory technology.
 Many classes for medical lab technicians can be taken fully online; however, the hands-on nature of the field also requires students to attend labs on campus or gain clinical experience in a hospital or similar medical facility.

+Many schools across the U.S. offer online classes for prospective medical lab technicians.
 Some states require medical and clinical lab personnel to be licensed or certified.
 Completing an accredited program with online coursework can help students meet some licensure requirements, though they'll also need to pass a state-approved exam.

 Online Medical Laboratory Technician Courses